Home owners’ FAQ on

 Yes.
 The controller board can be replaced with

-one which give the option to the home owner to open either side or both sides
+one which gives the option to the home owner to open either side or both sides

 at the same time type.